EoDaniel777/RustFinder/README.md

 ## Licença

 O RustFinder está licenciado sob a Licença MIT.
-Veja [LICENSE](LICENSE) para mais informações.

 ## Agradecimentos